Reports: one of the big five benefits of an HR system in summary:

 Finally: remember that these reports are of vital importance to your organisation.
 Don’t be a gatekeeper.
 Make them freely available to your key players via the self-service system.
 This is one of the best ways to demonstrate HR’s true value.

 Obviously, data security is critical, especially in the light of GDPR.
 However, the majority of ‘grown up’ HR systems come with advanced role-based security, so you can control access to data based on parameters, such as role or location.
-It’s worth remembering that enabling managers to interrogate data while logged into your HR system is likely to be considerably more secure than data that is emailed as spreadsheets or other attachments.
+It’s worth remembering that enabling managers to interrogate data while logged into your HR system will be be considerably more secure than data that is emailed as spreadsheets or other attachments.

 The Big Five: